This course is aligned with ACRA’s Sustainability Reporting Body of Knowledge (SR BOK).

 Programme Facilitator(s)

-Dr. Charnock is leading Metis to drive forward with research into best practice focussing on three core themes: net zero transition planning, biodiversity scenario analysis, and ESG for MSMEs.
-Metis works closely with leading organizations such as WWF, WBCSD, and AICPA-CIMA on transition planning and ESG-related projects.
+Dr. Charnock is leading Metis to drive forward with research into best practice, focusing on three core themes: net-zero transition planning, biodiversity scenario analysis, and ESG for MSMEs.
+Metis works closely with leading organisations such as WWF, WBCSD, and AICPA-CIMA on transition planning and ESG-related projects.

 Metis also has ongoing consulting engagements in collaboration with RSK Group, who part-fund Metis, driving practical applications of their specialist insights.
 Collaborations typically support RSK’s consultants in developing new methodologies and tackling practical challenges faced by clients at the forefront of climate- and nature-related risk, strategy and disclosure.